-- The females and juvenile gang members tend to have a lesser bright plumage with brown and red wings.
+- The females and juvenile gang members tend to have fewer bright plumage with brown and red wings.
 The buffy brown hue of the female northern cardinal provides them with camouflage.

 - It blends well with their nests, which comes in handy to help the females protect their young ones during the long periods they spend on the nests.
 Northern Cardinals also tend to breed up to three times per season.

-- The northern cardinals get their names from their red plumage, which resembles the red robes Catholic cardinals wear.
+- The northern cardinals get their names from their red plumage, resembling the red robes that Catholic cardinals wear.

-- Both the male and female northern cardinals are great singers, and they sing all year round.
-The males are very aggressive, and they can do whatever it takes to defend their territory.
+- Both the male and female northern Cardinals are great singers who sing all year round.
+The males are very aggressive and can do whatever it takes to defend their territory.

 - Northern cardinals can also be seen in other states, such as Florida, Ohio, and other parts of the USA.
 Interestingly the Northern cardinal is a state bird for Illinois, Kentucky, Indiana, North Carolina, Ohio, Virginia, and West Virginia!